General SEO

 For example, we’ve linked from our free backlink checker tool to some of our articles on link building with the aim of boosting their rankings.

-The key to improving organic traffic with thie technique is to link between relevant pages.
+The key to improving organic traffic with this technique is to link between relevant pages.
 Ahrefs’ Site Audit identifies these automatically:

 Pay particular attention to the source page, keyword context, and target page columns.
 These tell you which page to link from, link to, and where on the page to add the link.

-For example, there are a few relevant internal links we can add from our list of SEO statistics:
+For example, there are a few relevant internal links we can add to our list of SEO statistics:

 A featured snippet answers the searcher’s question with a short answer.
 Example: